3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

 The parent or carer must be informed as soon as practicable and consistent with the best interests of the child.

-If permission is sought but refused the manager must determine whether to proceed, and if so, record the reasons.
-When there are reasonable grounds to believe that a child is suffering, or is likely to suffer, Significant Harm, and access is refused, Children's Social Care has a duty, unless it is satisfied that the child's welfare can be safeguarded without doing so to apply for:
+If permission is sought but refused the Manager must determine whether to proceed, and if so, record the reasons.
+When there are reasonable grounds to believe that a child is suffering, or is likely to suffer, Significant Harm, and access is refused, Children's Specialist Services has a duty, unless it is satisfied that the child's welfare can be safeguarded without doing so to apply for:

 When a Medical Assessment is Necessary